 Which one is for you?

-Both offer some great option.
+Both offer some great options.
 Adobe Scan saves on the cloud, which is the downside, but for a person who uses other Adobe apps and needs to fill in and sign the documents, Adobe Scan is for them.

 CamScanner, on the other hand, comes with a couple of options

 - OCR, which converts the document in .txt and word formats to edit the text on the go

 - e-signature to sign the documents

 The app helps on the go users who want the scanned documents in JPG or long picture formats.

 Adobe Scan vs. CamScanner covered the essential topics.
 I hope the comparison was helpful.
 Please share your thoughts and which app you will be using to help others decide.
 Also, subscribe to the newsletter if you want future updates.